United for Change: Deliberative Coalition Formation to Change the Status Quo: Merge Transitions

 \section{Merge Transitions}

-So far, we focused on transitions that did not introduce new proposals.
-Example~\ref{ex:2d}, however, shows that new proposals may be necessary to reach success: indeed, none of the proposals supported by existing coalitions in that example had majority support.
+So far, we have focused on transitions that did not introduce new proposals.
+Examples~\ref{ex:2d} and~\ref{ex:circle}, however, show that new proposals may be necessary to reach success: indeed, none of the proposals supported by existing coalitions in these examples was approved by a majority of agents.
 Thus, next we explore transitions that identify new proposals.

 As a first step, it is natural to relax the constraint in the definition of the follow transitions that requires the new coalition to adopt the proposal of one of the two component coalitions, and, instead, allow the agents to identify a new proposal that is universally acceptable.